Updated October 25, 2022

 Considerations for implementing new software

 Now that you have gone through the audit there is one final step...actually purchasing and implementing the new tools you want to add!
-There are three main considerations:
+There are three main considerations when evaluating real estate software.

 - Cost: It’s important to evaluate the cost of every technology, but going cheaper isn’t always the best option.
 When considering the cost you should look at the value as well as the efficiency you gain from implementing or not implementing a new tool.
 Sure you could go with a really cheap CRM for lead management and follow up, but is it going to incorporate the whole process, or are you going to have to buy other solutions to really make it work?
 Does the most expensive option save you time or is it bloated - offering a bunch of features you won’t need?
 All of these items should be accounted for.